diego-benito-j/new_repo/README.md

 You've probably written a python program importing some function/class from some library[^lib], where you've had to include a statement along the lines of `import sys` or `from sys import stdin`.

-These statements are making whatever functions you specify **visible and accessible** within your program [^1] - which is another way of saying that you are including the funcitons within the global **scope** of your program.
+These statements are making whatever functions you specify **visible and accessible** within your program [^1] - which is another way of saying that you are including the funcitons within the global **scope** [^scope] of your program.
 In this particular case, the `import` statement ensures that whenever the python interpreter reads 'sys.stdin.readline()' or 'stdin.readline()', it **knows what the function `readline()` is** since you've specified where the function is defined (some module called sys).

 You are **including** all funcitons associated to the module sys within the scope of your python script, importing them from some file in your computer[^file_py].

 In C and C++, any operation that requires reading from standard input (stdin) or printing to standard output (stdout) requires the use of an external library (**no `print()` nor `input()` without any imports like in python!**).

 In our case, we are using `cout`, which is part of the `iostream` library.
-In python we used the statement `import`, but in C and C++ we would use the statement `#include` followed by the name of the library/header file which contains our functions of interest!.
+In python we used the statement `import`, but in C and C++ we would use the statement `#include` followed by the name of the library/header file [^header_files] which contains our functions of interest!.